-Transcranial Direct Current Stimulation (tDCS)
+Transcranial Direct Current Stimulation (TDCS)

+In the last ten years, Dr. Walter Paulus and others have thoroughly investigated the use of tDCS and have produced over 100 articles.
 These studies have demonstrated and established the safety parameters of tDCS.
 Non-significant side effects have included: a mild tingling and/or itching sensation under the electrode, fatigue after treatment, headache, and insomnia; all of which have disappeared after 72 hours.

 To date, there have been no effective treatment modalities to restore language in minimally verbal children.
 In combination with functional MRI investigational research being completed at our facility in New York City (Columbia University Program for Imaging and Cognitive Sciences (Schneider, H, 2010)),which demonstrated which brain areas and connections do not function adequately for language, we feel that neuromodulation of these dysfunctional language brain areas will be very successful in combating these language deficits.
 We also feel that neuromodulation together with new behavioral/linguistic interventions we have developed will benefit thousands of children who suffer from autism.